Salimbd71/BanglaQuran/README.md

 Copyright (c) 2025 MD.
 Salim Hossain
 Email: salimbd.ga@gmail.com

 All content in this repository (JSON files, scripts, text data, images, etc.) is either created by MD.
-Salim Hossain or sourced from public-domain/free-to-use resources.
+Salim Hossain or sourced from public-domain/free-to-use resources, also Bangladesh Islamic Foundation for Quran Bangla Audio.

 You are free to use, copy, modify, and redistribute for personal, educational, or commercial purposes **with proper attribution**.